lavekushtiwari3/Terraform_foreach/README.md

-:branch:Main branch will be updated code
+🎋:Main branch will be updated code

-:branch:Feature branch will have earlier code
+🎋:Feature branch will have earlier code